 DSS Director’s Report – Interim Director Sarah Bradshaw

-Interim Director Sarah Bradshaw moved forward with information from the NCACDSS meeting.
+Interim Director Sarah Bradshaw provided information from a recent NCACDSS Executive Board Meeting.
 One of the main topics is child welfare.
 Children and inappropriate placement sleeping at DSS.
-A kinship subsidy program and flexible funding for child welfare were proposed.
-The funding will not be for reimbursing for filled positions, counties can utilize in various areas.
+She advised the state is seeking a first-ever Kinship Subsidy Program and flexible funding for counties for child welfare vs. just counties being reimbursed for filled positions.

 Senate Bill 156 was introduced and if passed will create a statewide Medicaid Managed Care Plan for child welfare children and families.

-Interim Director Bradshaw emphasized advocating for Medicaid Expansion.
-The Senate and House are in the process of voting on the third reading.
-If the bill passes, it cannot be implemented until the budget is approved.
-Counties must be ready because Medicaid Expansion will make a huge impact.
+Interim Director Bradshaw advised the MA Expansion bill was currently up for a third reading in the NC General Assembly.
+If the bill passes, it cannot be implemented until there is agreement on a related budget and until CMS approves for NC.

-There are concerns regarding the impact of emergency allotments for food and nutrition as of March 1, 2023.
+There are concerns regarding the impact of the ending of emergency allotments for food and nutrition as of March 1, 2023.
 Leadership listened on the 100 County Director Call earlier.
 Several thousand letters have been mailed and will continue.
 Customers will be calling and coming to the agency about FNS and Medicaid.
 The agency must be staffed, and technology in place for the changes and increase in caseloads.
 Communication to staff is essential so they will be prepared mentally and physically.
 Interim Director Bradshaw expressed the significance of communicating the impact and preparation in the coming months.

 Chair Commissioner Wendy Jacobs thanked Interim Director Bradshaw and appreciated the sentiment of togetherness within the agency.
 The DSS Board supports the agency and are willing to assist.
 The DSS Board is aware of the hard work staff are doing and the impact they are facing in the coming months.

 Chair Commissioner Jacobs requesting a timeline for benefit changes and any data of the impact in the community to help the Board understand the big picture.
-Interim Director Bradshaw indicated the request was reasonable because the State is forwarded information.
+Interim Director Bradshaw indicated the request was reasonable because the State is forwarding information via multiple communications and trainings.

 Assistant Director Rhonda Stevens will provide additional information about staff trainings.